KonradSzafer/hugging-face-qa-bot/README.md

 ### Gradio

-After completing all steps as described in the [Setting up](#setting-up) section, run:
+After completing all steps as described in the [Setting up](#setting-up) section, specify the `APP_MODE` environment variable as `gradio` and run the following command:

 ```bash
 python3 app.py